fattymiller/paperclip_torrent/README.md

 gem 'paperclip_torrent', github: "fattymiller/paperclip_torrent"
 ```

-In your model, setup your `has_attached_files` as normal, including the `:torrentify` processor like so:
+In your model, setup your `has_attached_file` as normal, including the `:torrentify` processor like so:

 ```
   has_attached_file :attachment, { styles: {